rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ## Troubleshooting OCI-based Helm Registries <!-- Unedited draft -->

-To view logs, enable the debug option of rancher
+To enhance logging information, [enable the debug option](../../../troubleshooting/other-troubleshooting-tips/logging.md#kubernetes-install) while deploying Rancher.

-The first option if there is any discrepancy is to refresh a cluster repository The last option is to delete the oci helm repository clusterrepo and readd it.
-This will not delete any already installed helm charts.
+If there is any discrepancy between the repository contents and Rancher, you should refresh the cluster repository as a first resort.
+If the discrepancy persists and you've exhausted your options, delete the OCI-based Helm chart repository from Rancher and add it again.
+Deleting the repository won't delete any Helm charts that are already installed.